-The Children’s Oncology Group Foundation, supports the Children’s Oncology Group, which is the world’s largest organization devoted exclusively to childhood and adolescent cancer research, uniting more than 10,000 experts in childhood cancer at more than 200 leading children’s hospitals around the world.
+The Kick Childhood Cancer campaign will promote and benefit Children’s Oncology Group Foundation (COG), the world’s largest organization devoted exclusively to childhood and adolescent cancer research, uniting more than 10,000 experts in childhood cancer at more than 200 leading children’s hospitals around the world.
+The Kick Childhood Cancer campaign has enabled COG to strengthen research efforts across the entire spectrum of pediatric cancers, including Project: EveryChild – a unique project aiming to capture the biology and outcome data of every child diagnosed with cancer.

-National Kick Childhood Cancer efforts have helped strengthen Children’s Oncology Group's research efforts across the entire spectrum of pediatric cancers, including Project: EveryChild — which aims to capture the biology and outcome data of every child diagnosed with cancer.
-A single enrollment into a clinical trial for Project: EveryChild can approach $10,000 per patient.
-MLS has helped to offset the costs of more than 22,000 enrollments to-date, with an expected 30,000 to be enrolled by the end of 2020.
+The cost of a single enrollment into a clinical trial such as Project: EveryChild can approach $10,000 per patient.
+According to COG, MLS’ Kick Childhood Cancer campaign has helped to offset the costs of more than 33,000 clinical trial enrollments to-date, with an expected 40,000 to be enrolled by the end of 2021.